 In this study, we examined the nexus between social cohesion and self-rated health status in an African sample.

 This study used a demographic-economic model “DemDiv” to assess the prospects of reaping a demographic dividend in Mali by 2050

 This study examined the levels of child marriage as well as its implications for the sexual and reproductive health of girls and infant survival in sub-Saharan Africa

-If you are very passionate about digital & health demography as much as I do, you may find my blog very useful and interesting to read.
-I would be glad to any comment and will appreciate your questions and feedback.
+If you are very passionate about computational and digital demography or #rStats as much as I do, you may find some of the resources on my blog very useful and interesting to read.
+I would be glad to receive your comment and will appreciate your questions and feedback.